 The Jacobites had attempted to disrupt this loyalist recruiting programme by kidnapping Duncan Forbes in a raid by some 200 of Clan Fraser on Culloden House on the night of 15th-16th October 1745.
 This raid failed, as described in my previous post on Minor Raids during Jacobite Rebellion.
 By early December the Frasers were blockading Fort Augustus, so Lord Loudoun led an operation to drive them away, again as described in that same previous post.
 His force comprised four companies of the 64th Foot and seven of the newly raised Highland Independent Companies.
 Having succeeded in that he then followed this up with a raid on the 11th December 1745 on Castle Dounie, to capture Lord Lovat, the head of Clan Fraser.
 This again was described in that same previous post.
 Lord Lovat was captured, and taken to Inverness, but escaped from there, carried on the back of a manservant, since he was too fat and unfit to run, on the night of 21st December.

 When Lord Loudoun had taken his expeditionary force away, he had left a smaller force under Norman MacLeod, the Chief of Clan MacLeod, to hold the line of the River Don, thus blocking any attempt of the Jacobites to advance from Aberdeen towards Inverness.
-Lord Loudoun was not expecting the Jacobites to go on the offensive, and expected to return in time to lead his own operation against Aberdeen.
+Lord Loudoun did not anticipate the Jacobites going on the offensive, and expected to return in time to lead his own operation against Aberdeen.
 However Lord Loudoun spent far too much time pursuing Lord Lovat, which had a direct consequence on the Battle of Inverurie since, if his forces had rejoined Norman MacLeod in time, then the outcome would undoubtably have been different.

 I had already modelled Norman MacLeod, and here he is.
 I have based this on a well known portrait of him.
 He was known as “The Wicked Man”, possibly because he turned his £10,000 fortune into a £50,000 debt, so having to sell off ancestral lands, perhaps because he plotted to sell some of his tenants as slaves to the Americas, but more likely since he starved his second wife to death in a dungeon.
 His is converted from an Imex AWI British Infantry standard bearer.